Black Red Yellow

 Black Red Yellow (Кара Кызыл Сары) is a 2025 Kyrgyz drama film co-written and directed by Aktan Abdykalykov.
-The film based on short stories by writer Topchugul Shaidullaeva, focuses on a traditional carpet weaver and a horse herder, exploring themes of love, family, and destiny through the symbolism of carpet colors.
+The film is based on short stories by writer Topchugul Shaidullaeva, focuses on a traditional carpet weaver and a horse herder, exploring themes of love, family, and destiny through the symbolism of carpet colors.
 It premiered at the Shanghai International Film Festival on 18 June 2025, where it won Golden Goblet.

-It was selected as the Kyrgyz entry for the Best International Feature Film at the 98th Academy Awards.
+It was selected as the Kyrgyz entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.